It’s been a while. And the header needs updating as we have a new number 18 on the roster now (I’m sorry, Andrea).

 Claude Julien was not pleased with the effort that was put forth in the second period.
 Now, Montreal sits ahead of the Bruins by a point.
 But they’ve also played two more games.
 Now it’s up to the Bruins to win those games.
 It was a rough way to end a game against a rival but life goes on.

-What we learned: This isn’t the first time the Boston Bruins have put together a full, sixty minute effort.
+What we learned: This isn’t the first time the Boston Bruins haven’t put together a full, sixty minute effort.
 We’re getting tired of hearing it.
 But that’s what’s happening.
 Lapses in play that result silly mistakes, defensive breakdowns, and the opposition capitalizes.
 But the Bruins are still one of the best in the league.
 All we can hope for now is a bounce-back game against Pittsburgh and a speedy recovery from Johnny Boychuk.

 1.)
 Carey Price